 These studies have involved methodological development, including a recent web-enabled and cross-national Q methodology study of Dutch and English public managers’ understandings of democracy (published in Public Administration, December 2011).
 My recent book with Stephen Jeffares (Birmingham) and Helen Sullivan (Melbourne) - Hybrid Governance in European Cities (Palgrave, 2013) - reports the results of our analysis of changing forms of urban governance.

 During 2010-2012 I collaborated on a successful ESRC seminar series award on Beyond the State: Third party Government in Comparative Perspective (with Dr. Catherine Durose, de Montfort University, and Dr. Jonathan Justice, University of Delaware).
 In 2011 I was awarded a Nuffield Foundation small grant to undertake a pilot project on Political Commitment to Quango Reform (with Dr. Chris Moores, School of History, University of Birmingham), comparing the politics of quango reform under the 1979 Thatcher and 2010 Coalition governments.
-This has developed into a cross-national comparative context through a subsequent ESRC award (with Professors Matthew Flinders, Sheffield, and Anthony Bertelli, Southern California) called Shrinking the State: Reform of Arm's-length Bodies in Comparative Perspective, which ran from 2012-2016 (www.shrinkingthestate.org.uk).
+This developed into a cross-national comparative context supported by an ESRC award (with co-Is Professors Matthew Flinders [Sheffield] and Anthony Bertelli [New York University] called Shrinking the State: Reform of Arm's-length Bodies in Comparative Perspective, which ran from 2012-2016.
+This project involved close interaction with Cabinet Office and government departments, the Public Chairs Forum, the chairs and chief executives of public bodies, and a range of other stakeholders - including evidence to committees of the House of Commons and House of Lords.

 In parallel to this academic research, I have been commissioned by government to undertake a large number of studies, evaluations, and policy advice projects.
 Sponsors include Communities and Local Government (formerly, Office of the Deputy Prime Minister), Local Government Association, National Assembly for Wales, Neighbourhood Renewal Unit, and a number of local authorities.
 In 2000 I led a team of political scientists, constitutionalists, and lawyers to draft an English equivalent to the US Model Cities Charter, a model set of constitutional documents for local authorities following the replacement of the committee system with cabinets and elected mayors.
 The outputs form the basis of the political management procedures adopted by almost all England’s 400+ local authorities.